 Climbing at Piedra Parada, east of Esquel, Chubut province.

-One of the highlights of any trip to South America should be an ascent of the active Volcan Villarrica.
-An ascent in 2003 was the most exhilarating thing I have ever done in my life.
+One of the highlights of any trip to this area of South America should be an ascent of the active Volcan Villarrica.
+An ascent in 2003 was the most exhilarating thing I have done in my life.
 The level of activity varies from year to year but is never disappointing.
 In recent years there has been a pool of molten lava in the bottom of the crater, frothing and bubbling and occasionally spurting up the sides of the crater before slopping back down.
 This is probably not very safe but it is totally overpowering to witness.
 This is the earth boiling and you can smell, feel, taste, see and hear it.
 Don't miss it.
 Day trips up the volcano are available in Pucon for about $80 including lunch and all equipment necessary including an ice-axe and crampons.
-Because of recent accidents (in crevasses, not hot lava pools) the authorities do not always allow unguided ascents, but if you can prove you are an experienced climber and are not climbing alone you should be OK.
+Because of recent accidents (in crevasses, not in hot lava pools) the authorities do not always allow unguided ascents, but if you can prove you are an experienced climber and are not climbing alone you should be OK.
 Other volcanoes in the area give very interesting if not quite so spectacular ascents.
 Llaima, Lonquimay and Osorno are all one day ascents.

 The Lake District and in particular Pucon has become something of a centre for rafting in recent years. there are many good rivers offering exhilarating day trips such as the Fuy and Trancura, both grade 3.
 If you want a longer river trip try the Bio-Bio (if its still open) or the Rio Futaleufu, both giving 4-5 day excursions through rapids up to grade 5.